-She was morbidly obese and struggled with several health issues, such as walking her cute new puppies.
-But it wasn’t like she didn’t do anything — Pam had tried programs like Weight Watchers before.
+She was morbidly obese and struggled with several health issues.
+It wasn’t like she didn’t do anything — Pam had tried programs like Weight Watchers before.
 But nothing seemed to work.

 That’s when she decided to join my program.
 What really appealed to her was all the support she would get and that she would be part of a community.

 Did it pay off?
 You bet!
 Pam lost 33 lbs, 2 inches off her bust, 4 off her waist, and 4 inches off her hips.
 She lost 30 lbs without any exercise and once she felt more energized, she added on exercise.